sanBastia/Sanflix/README.md

 ## installment

- 1.Git Clone the project
+ 1. Git Clone the project \
- 2. open terminal go to the directory you just clone
+ 2. open terminal go to the directory you just clone \
- 3. type NPM INSTALL
+ 3. type NPM INSTALL \
- 4. NPM START
+ 4. NPM START\

 ## Authors